Today is the feast day of St. Jonah, the prophet who tried to run away from God and was swallowed by a fish.

 A note on the date

-In the Greek tradition, Jonah is celebrated today, on September 21.
-In the Slavic tradition, he’ll be celebrated tomorrow, on September 22.
+Churches in the Greek tradition celebrate the Prophet Jonah today, on September 21.
+Churches in the Slavic tradition will celebrate him tomorrow, on September 22.
 Unless you’re on the Old Calendar, in which case it’s the September 22 that falls on October 3 on the civil calendar (if I did the math correctly).
 I don’t know why the Greeks and the Slavs ended up with different dates for the prophet, but they did.

 Why is Transfiguration in August?
 It seems like it would make more sense to celebrate it before Pascha.
 But that’s not what we do.